 Let us work together with you to find your Orlando area dream home starting today!

-Average U.S. rates on fixed mortgages declined this week, hovering near historically low levels.
+Average U.S. rates on fixed mortgages rose slightly this week, reversing a five-week downward trend.

-Mortgage buyer Freddie Mac said Thursday that the average rate for a 30-year loan eased to 4.14 percent from 4.17 percent last week.
-The average for the 15-year mortgage fell to 3.22 percent from 3.30 percent.
+Mortgage buyer Freddie Mac said Thursday the average rate for a 30-year loan increased to 4.20 percent from 4.14 percent last week.
+The average for the 15-year mortgage jumped to 3.31 percent from 3.23 percent.

 FEATURED LISTING: 2313 OAK PARK WAY #202 ORLANDO FL 32822 2/2 CONDO